SimonSubokLee/ston-docs-son/admin/log.kr.rst

 Install Log
 ====================================

-Every details during installation/update will be recorded in the install.log.
+All details during installation/update will be recorded in the install.log.
 No extra configuration is needed for this log. ::

     #DownloadURL: http://foobar.com/ston/ston.2.0.0.rhel.2.6.32.x64.tar.gz